nv593/KC_Home_Analysis/README.md

 ### Visualizations

 **Correlation Heatmap**

 ![Visualization 1](./visualizations/visualization1.png)
 *We find that features like 'sqft_living' and 'grade' have strong positive correlations with home prices.*

 **Log-Transformed Price Distribution**

 ![Visualization 4](./visualizations/visualization4.png)
 *The log transformation makes our price data more suitable for analysis.
 We can see a smoother distribution, making it easier to predict prices.*

 **Waterfront vs. Non-Waterfront Properties**

 ![Visualization 10](./visualizations/visualization10.png)
 *Waterfront properties tend to have higher log-transformed prices compared to non-waterfront ones.*

 **Distribution of Log Prices by Heat Source**

 ![Visualization 13](./visualizations/visualization13.png)
 *Gas' heat sources tend to have different price distributions compared to those with 'Electricity.'*

 **Grade-wise Log Price Distributions**

 ![Visualization 14](./visualizations/visualization14.png)
 *Higher grades are associated with higher log-transformed prices.*

 **View-wise Log Price Distributions**

 ![Visualization 15](./visualizations/visualization15.png)
 *Properties with better views tend to have higher log-transformed prices.*

 **Log Price Distribution by Condition**

 ![Visualization 17](./visualizations/visualization17.png)
 *Very Good' condition properties have a different price distribution compared to 'Average' condition ones.*

 **Sqft Total vs. Price with Regression Line** choosen basline model

 ![Visualization 20](./visualizations/sqft_total.png)
-*As 'log_price' increases, homes generally tend to have larger total square footages.
+*As price increases, homes generally tend to have larger total square footages.
 The regression line represents this positive relationship, helping us understand how these two factors are connected.*

 ### Final Regression Model